 Watching a film then is like listening to another language, the language of the visual, and appreciating the significance of mise-en-scène.

 As a language and literature lover as well as a movie buff, I’m always on the lookout for the perfect fusion.
-To those who insist that a film version will never be as good as the book, allow me to suggest the following sampler.
-No, they are not perfect, but some are close to it.
+To those who insist that a movie will never be as good as the book, allow me to suggest the following sampler.
+No, they aren’t perfect, but some are close to it.
 They are all worthy of and have done justice to their source material.
 Just from memory I’ve made the following list.
 All I’ve read and watched, some several times. (click on the link to read my review).
-I’m sure there are many more:
+There are more good movie adaptations of course, but I’m just listing those which I’ve both read the book and seen the film, thereby able to evaluate the adaptions against their source material:

 Great Expectations (1946)